 Four English teams are vying for European glory this season, including reigning champions Liverpool, and we’re sure to see them feature in some tasty fixtures this year.
 So we’ve decided to look back and find the most entertaining matches including teams from the Premier League in the competition.

 Of course, Istanbul is a given — we all know that it belongs in the top echelon and, let’s be honest, it does not need going over for the millionth time.
-Excluding it also just makes my life a little bit easier, becuase there a lot of games to choose from.
+Excluding it also just makes my life a little bit easier, because there are a lot of games to choose from.
 So here goes.

 The best Champions League matches featuring Premier League clubs: